AliTaee/AliTaee/README.md

 ## Hi there 👋

-As a Front-end Developer with more than 4 years of experience in building responsive websites and web applications, I am always looking for a way to improve my work and team performance, from adding documents and unit tests to contributing my knowledge and giving feedback in code reviews.
+As a Senior Front-end Developer with more than 4 years of experience in building responsive websites and web applications, I am always looking for a way to improve my work and team performance, from adding documents and unit tests to contributing my knowledge and giving feedback in code reviews.
 I enjoy Music, Photography, Novels, Travel and Technology.